Streams and Floodplains

 Summer low flow in streams and rivers

-The summer low flow indicator measures current conditions and long-term trends in stream flows that occur during summer months when there is less rain and temperatures are warmer.
+The summer low flow indicator measures current conditions and long-term trends in streamflows that occur during summer months when there is less rain and temperatures are warmer.
 The indicator tells us how often summer flows are below normal, relative to a 50-year baseline, in unregulated streams and rivers across Puget Sound.
-When flows are below normal, less water is available for people and wildlife to use, less habitat is available for salmon and it can contribute to increased water temperatures and lower water quality.
+When flows are below normal, less water is available for people and wildlife to use, less habitat is available for salmon, and it can contribute to increased water temperatures and lower water quality.

 Key Vital Sign Indicator Results

-• Since 2015, most of the rain, transitional, and snow-sourced systems had below normal summer flows over 75% of the time.
+• Consecutive years with below normal summer flows have increased since 1985 and especially since 2015.
+Since 2015, most of the rain, transitional, and snow-fed watersheds had below normal summer flows over 60% of the time.

 • Supporting analysis shows that the timing of streamflow is changing in Puget Sound.
-Between 1948 and 2021, the center of timing (CT) at most indicator gages regressed to earlier occurrences over time.
+Between 1948 and 2023, the center of timing (CT) at most indicator gages regressed to earlier occurrences over time.
 This means the low flow season in our region is becoming longer as larger fractions of total annual runoff occur progressively earlier in the year (see Interpretation of Results – Changes in Streamflow Timing for more details).

 Contributing Partners